1. First things first – check that we’re compatible

 - You are over 18 years of age

-- You have a physical product idea (it can have a corresponding digital aspect but must be predominantly physical)
+- You have a physical product idea (it can have a corresponding digital aspect but must be predominantly physical) which will make home life easier and are well designed, so that everyone can feel more confident, capable and independent.

 - You have included the required 1 minute video – see tips below